VeraVsevolozhsky/Boosting/AdaBoost/Readme.txt

 The testing examples are in X test and their labels are in Y test.
-Weak learner: A weak learner will correspond to a single pixel in the image and a threshold value, i.e., x
+Weak learner: A weak learner will correspond to a single pixel in the image and a threshold value, i.e., x_i,j>theta.
-> .
 Select at each iteration the best weak learner available.
-Your experiments and the graphs you will output should address the following questions: i;j
+Your experiments and the graphs you will output should address the following questions:

 1. What happens when the number of iterations increases (both in the training error and test error).
 2. What happen when the size of the training set increases (you can use a random subset of the training set).
-3. How does the distribution changes through dierent iterations (qualitatively).
+3. How does the distribution changes through different iterations (qualitatively).